dougeby/IntuneDocs/intune-classic/get-started/choose-how-to-manage-devices.md

 ---
 # required metadata

-title: Choose how to manage devices | Microsoft Docs
+title: Choose how to manage devices
 description: Learn about the various ways you can enroll and manage devices.
 keywords:
 author: nathbarn